akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She leaned her head against his shoulder.
 “She would have liked Godfrey.”

 Harold smiled.
-“She would have liked that he does not talk too much.”
+“She would have liked that he does not talk idly, of useless matters.”

 They sat in silence as the fire burned down, and Goosie slept between them.